 - Django documentation for support with Django

-Python has plenty of nice attractive characteristics for beginners in programming.
-So while you’re considering which language to pick as your first programming language, think about giving Python a chance.
+Python has plenty of nice perks for beginners.
+When you are considering which language to pick as your first programming language, give Python a go.